BelNaruto/conranking-api/README.md

 # CoinRanking API

 The **CoinRanking API** is your go-to resource for real-time cryptocurrency data, offering developers and crypto enthusiasts a robust platform to access information on various cryptocurrencies, market trends, and price statistics.
 With comprehensive endpoints, you can easily integrate cryptocurrency data into your applications.
 This API can be found on RapidApi.
-[Click here to access it](https://rapidapi.com/belchiorarkad-FqvHs2EDOtP/api/coinranking-api1).
+[Click here for access](https://rapidapi.com/belchiorarkad-FqvHs2EDOtP/api/coinranking-api1).

 ## Getting Started